Want more profitable + strategic content? Grab my free content planner!

 • Call-to-action

-Excuse-Buster Emails
+Excuse-Buster Sales Emails

 The second type of email is the objection buster emails.
 These include the proof email, the FAQ email, and biggest objection email.